llxzy/hiking-planner/README.md

-# pv179-project
+# Hiking planner

 A class project for PV179.

-Theme: Hiking planner application
+An application that allows you to plan a hike.

+## Features:
+- search and add locations into a hiking plan of yours

 Authors:
 Patrícia Salajová
 Martina Slabejová
 Ondrej Kužlík